Improving Your Entity Score

 1. Attack the Red (Missing Topics)

 These are "Not Used" entities.
-Adding these gives you the biggest score jump.
+Adding these gives you the biggest score jump — each new entity you cover can improve your score by 5–15% depending on the topic.

 2. Boost the Yellow (Underused)